Master of Applied Science in Spatial Analysis for Public Health

 A Live Virtual Open House was held for the MAS and Certificate programs in Spatial Analysis for Public Health was held in February 2019.
 To view a recording of this event, please click the image below.

-A Live Q&A was recently held to answer specific questions that prospective students had about the programs and admissions process.
+A Live Q&A was held in 2018 to answer specific questions that prospective students had about the programs and admissions process.
 To access a recording of the session, please click the image below.

 Spatial Analysis and Public Health